 How to make:

-- Beat the eggs with the sugar until frothy, and add flour and water little by little;
+- Beat the eggs with the sugar until frothy, and gradually add the flour and water;

 - Finally, add the salt and yeast;

-- Heat the taiyaki pan, grease, and pour enough dough to cover the bottom;
+- Heat the form for taiyaki, grease, and pour enough batter to cover the bottom;

-- Fill the way you want and cover with a little more dough, close the pan, turn, bake until both sides are golden brown;
+- Fill the way you want and cover with a little more dough, close the shape, turn, bake until golden on both sides;

-Some had the idea of buying a form of taiyaki and selling it at fairs in Brazil instead of the traditional Swiss crepe, perhaps this is an option for you.
+Some had the idea of buying a form of taiyaki and selling it at fairs in Brazil instead of the traditional Swiss crepe, maybe this is an option for you.
 So it's easy to find them at events about Japan and anime.
-Have you had a chance to try it?
-Tell us your experience in the comments and share this article with friends.
+Have you had the chance to try it out?
+Tell us your experience in the comments and share this article with your friends.